-9.4.2 NodeView
+10.4.2 NodeView

-NodeView class helps exposing basic REST APIs for different operations used by pgAdmin Browser.
-The basic idea has been taken from the Flask's MethodView class.
-Because - we need a lot more operations (not, just CRUD), we can not use it directly.
+The NodeView class exposes basic REST APIs for different operations used by the pgAdmin Browser.
+The basic idea has been taken from Flask's MethodView class.
+Because we need a lot more operations (not, just CRUD), we can not use it directly.